For your free copy of

 Men are notoriously difficult to make cards for but this Faux Wood Effect could just fit the bill.

-It is a "direct to card" Technique, and it is useful one to add to your male themed cards.
+It is a "direct to card" Technique, and it is useful one to add as a background to your cards.

 No pretty flowers and ribbons for them....No! just an old plank of wood and they are happy!!